milljoniaer/angular-introduction/README.md

 # Angular-introduction

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.6.
 This project was build to have a small introduction to angulars main functionalities.
-It does not claim to a perfect UX or best practices.
+It does not claim for a perfect UX or best practices.
 Just for getting used to angular.

 ## Development server